Canva Review — All the Pros and Cons

 Key pros and cons of Canva

-• It’s extremely good value — for a very small monthly fee you and several other users can get access to a host of design tools and millions of bundled graphics, photos and videos.
+• It’s extremely good value — for a very small monthly fee you can get access to a host of design tools and millions of bundled graphics, photos and videos.

 • The Canva features are extremely easy to use, even if you don’t have any graphic design skills.